France Repatriates 51 From Syria Camps In Policy Change - UrduPoint

 Thousands of extremists in Europe decided to join the group as fighters, often bringing their wives and children to live in the "caliphate" declared in territory conquered in Iraq and Syria.

-In a 2019 poll by Odoxa-Dentsu Consulting, seven out of 10 people surveyed were opposed to bringing back the children of jihadists to France.
+In a 2019 poll by Odoxa-Dentsu Consulting, seven out of 10 people surveyed were opposed to bringing back the children of militants to France.

 Before Tuesday's operation, Paris had repatriated 126 children since 2016.